ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Added ConnectedSubnet message handling to the chain handler
 - Added SubnetConnector interface and implemented it in the platformvm
-- Added subnet uptimes to p2p `pong` messages
+- Added Subnet uptimes to p2p `pong` messages
-- Added subnet uptimes to `platform.getCurrentValidators`
+- Added Subnet uptimes to `platform.getCurrentValidators`
 - Added `subnetID` as an argument to `info.Uptime`

 **Fixes**